-If you're talking about the future, then you'd say "she will walk" because future tense verbs indicate that an action will happen sometime in the future.
+If you're talking about the future, then you'd say "she will walk" because future tense verbs indicate that something will happen sometime in the future.

-If you're describing the past, you'd say "she walked" since past tense verbs indicate that something happened already, in the past, and is not happening anymore.
+If you're describing the past, you'd say "she walked" since past tense verbs indicate that something happened in the past and is no longer happening.